auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Our brain receives data, bits of information, about the outside world through its sense organs.
 Consider sight, we see using our eyes.
 Our eyes are sensors that can detect a narrow width of the energy spectrum.
 Some creatures see far with clarity, others near sighted, some see better under water or at night.
 The sense data we receive is processed in our brains.
 We refine our understanding of the world based on incoming data and our interaction.

 We have a hypothesis generated in our brains to fit the data we store in memory.
 What's the process for refining our prediction based on past information and new, incoming information?
 The ideas were formally developed by Thomas Bayes.
 With [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference), we can reduce learning and prediction to calculation.
 Bayesian inference provides a method for inferring unobserved phenomena.
+Even if we can't directly experience reality, we can still reason about what is happening.

 ---

 ## Epistemology

-“Critical rationalism is an epistemological philosophy advanced by Karl Popper...Critical rationalism rejects the classical position that knowledge is justified true belief; it instead holds the exact opposite: That, in general, knowledge is unjustified untrue unbelief.
+> “Critical rationalism is an epistemological philosophy advanced by Karl Popper...Critical rationalism rejects the classical position that knowledge is justified true belief; it instead holds the exact opposite: That, in general, knowledge is unjustified untrue unbelief.
 It is unjustified because of the non-existence of good reasons.
 It is untrue, because it usually contains errors that sometimes remain unnoticed for hundreds of years.
 And it is not belief either, because scientific knowledge, or the knowledge needed to build a plane, is contained in no single person's mind.
-It is only available as the content of books.”
-[Critical Rationalism](https://en.wikipedia.org/wiki/Critical_rationalism)
+It is only available as the content of books.” -- [Critical Rationalism](https://en.wikipedia.org/wiki/Critical_rationalism)

 “Critical rationalists hold that scientific theories and any other claims to knowledge can and should be rationally criticized, and (if they have empirical content) can and should be subjected to tests which may falsify them.”

 “If [claims to knowledge are] retained, further differentiation may be made on the basis of how much subjection to criticism they have received, how severe such criticism has been, and how probable the theory is, with the least probable theory that still withstands attempts to falsify it being the one to be preferred.”

-With verificationism, our intuition is to have the most probable, most corroborated theory.
+With [verificationism](https://en.wikipedia.org/wiki/Verificationism), our intuition is to have the most probable, most corroborated theory.
 However, Karl Popper and David Miller propose criticisms of justificationism and positivism.

-1. Doubts the naive empiricism of induction based on the critical arguments of David Hume.
+1 - Critical rationalism doubts the naive empiricism of induction based on the [critical arguments of David Hume](https://en.wikipedia.org/wiki/Problem_of_induction).
 “According to the critical rationalist, if there is a sense in which humans accrue knowledge positively by experience, it is only by pivoting observations off existing conjectural theories pertinent to the observations, or off underlying cognitive schemas which unconsciously handle perceptions and use them to generate new theories...The myth that we induce theories from particulars is persistent because when we do this we are often successful, but this is due to the advanced state of our evolved tendencies.
 If we were really "inducting" theories from particulars, it would be inductively logical to claim that the sun sets because I get up in the morning, or that all buses must have drivers in them (if you've never seen an empty bus).”

-2. “Popper and David Miller showed in 1983 that evidence supposed to partly support a hypothesis can, in fact, only be neutral to, or even be counter-supportive of the hypothesis.” - A proof of the impossibility of inductive probability
+2 - “Popper and David Miller showed in 1983 that evidence supposed to partly support a hypothesis can, in fact, only be neutral to, or even be counter-supportive of the hypothesis.” - A proof of the impossibility of inductive probability

 Consider the claim: “All swans are white.”

 To confirm this hypothesis, we can look for swans and each white swan we find confirms the claim, supposedly adding more support.
 Now consider the [contrapositive](https://en.wikipedia.org/wiki/Contraposition#Intuitive_explanation) of the claim, “All non-white things are not-swans.”
 These two claims are logically equivalent; they hold the same truth value, supporting or disproving one effects the other equally.
 Now we can confirm our claim with anything that is not white.
+Suddenly I can perform confirming experiments immediately with any object near me.
+A pencil is not white and not a swan, so this should logically support our claim that all swans are white.

-3. Related to the point above, David Miller, attacks the use of "good reasons" in general (including evidence supposed to support the excess content of a hypothesis).
+3 - Related to the point above, David Miller, attacks the use of "good reasons" in general (including evidence supposed to support the excess content of a hypothesis).
 He argues that good reasons are neither attainable, nor even desirable.
 Basically, Miller asserts that all arguments purporting to give valid support for a claim are either circular or question-begging.
 That is, if one provides a valid deductive argument (an inference from premises to a conclusion) for a given claim, then the content of the claim must already be contained within the premises of the argument (if it is not, then the argument is ampliative and so is invalid).
 Therefore, the claim is already presupposed by the premises, and is no more "supported" than are the assumptions upon which the claim rests, i.e. begging the question.

 {:refdef: style="text-align: center;"}
 All squares have 4 sides
+{:refdef}

+{:refdef: style="text-align: center;"}
 This shape is a square

-Therefore this shape has 4 sides

 {:refdef}

+{:refdef: style="text-align: center;"}
+__:.
+Therefore this shape has 4 sides__
+{:refdef}

 Notice the conclusion is stated in the premises.
 The support of the conclusion is equal to the support of the premises.

-The justificatory difficulty is also seen in [Agrippa’s trilemma](https://en.wikipedia.org/wiki/M%C3%BCnchhausen_trilemma): arguments are supported by circular reasoning, unattainable infinite regression, or unsupported axioms.

-**Key Principles**:
+**Key Principles of Critical Rationalism**:
-- Criticize our hypotheses/conjectures rationally and empirically (falsify)
+- Criticize hypotheses/conjectures rationally and empirically (falsify)
 - Retain the least probable hypotheses with the highest information content
     - This leaves the hypotheses sensitive to future falsification
 - Knowledge and truth are objective
     - But not in the “traditional” sense
     - We can approximate truth

-“Critical rationalism rejects the classical position that knowledge is justified true belief; it instead holds the exact opposite: That, in general, knowledge is unjustified untrue unbelief.
+> “Critical rationalism rejects the classical position that knowledge is justified true belief; it instead holds the exact opposite: That, in general, knowledge is unjustified untrue unbelief.
 It is unjustified because of the non-existence of good reasons.
 It is untrue, because it usually contains errors that sometimes remain unnoticed for hundreds of years.
 And it is not belief either, because scientific knowledge, or the knowledge needed to build a plane, is contained in no single person's mind.
 It is only available as the content of books.”

-Thought Experiment:
+**Thought Experiment**:

-Consider if everyone lost their engineering knowledge.
-They might have some beliefs, but they are all untrue beliefs.
-Although the knowledge of engineering books doesn’t cohere with the beliefs of people, humans would eventually learn engineering skills through texts.
-Therefore knowledge can exist independently of belief in books.
+_Consider if everyone lost their engineering knowledge.
+They might have some beliefs, but there are only untrue beliefs left.
+Although the knowledge of engineering books does not cohere with the beliefs of people, humans would eventually learn engineering skills through texts.
+Therefore knowledge can exist independently of belief in books._

 “...scientists gain knowledge not by proofs but by refutations of good conjectures and by replacing them with new and better ones.
 These new conjectures avoid earlier mistakes, explain more, and invite new tests,” [IEP](https://www.iep.utm.edu/cr-ratio/).

 Be bold in your hypotheses so you can be wrong!
+Many points of critical rationalism appeal to me.
+Scientific theories are almost like evolutionary entities themselves.
+Theories must survive the challenge of criticisms.
+Like a beautiful sculpture trapped in stone, we must use our tools to chip away at the excess and retain the stable core leading to incredibly useful knowledge and know-how.
+Critical rationalism is adaptable; it reacts to criticism.
+If some other method is better, there should be a path of criticisms which guide critical rationalism to the better theory.

 ---

+## Cause and Effect

+According to critical rationalism, our inductive methods of generalization are not rationally supported but due to "our evolved tendencies."
 We have some mental model, a schema, to successfully determine cause and effect.
 What is it?
 How does it work?

 Consider the relationship of altitude and temperature.
 The higher up we go away from the surface of the Earth, the colder things get, but the relationship goes one way.
 If we cool an object down, it doesn't change its altitude, its height.
 Why does that make sense?